boostorg/redis/README.md

   be implemented by users, the examples show how to do it.
 This is part of making Aedis useful to a larger audience and suitable for the Boost review process.

+* The `aedis::connection` is now using `asio::basic_stream_socket` by
+  default and taking an executor as template parameter, instead of a stream,  likewise for `aedis::ssl::connection`.
+Users that want to use streams other than asio's `asio::basic_stream_socket` should now specialize `aedis::basic_connection`.

+* Adds a low level example of async code.

 ### v1.2.0